TiagoBellas/Data_Science_Project_Insurance_Price_Predict/README.md

 - **popdensity** and **region** are used to build the `zone` variable and should not be included in the tariff model.
 - **bonus** is a numerical variable representing the premium bonus of the policy but will not be used in a priori ratemaking.

----

-Thank you for reviewing the Automobile Portfolio project documentation!
-If you have any questions or need further information, please feel free to reach out.